Your Privacy Is Our Responsibility

 D. Use Approval for CPNI – The use of CPNI enhances the ability of SMT to offer products and services tailored to a subscriber’s specific needs; this could include any communications products and services or special promotions.

 SMT will send out notices once every two years explaining subscriber rights related to CPNI; this will include directions for subscribers to restrict CPNI use.
-If a subscriber denies or restricts the use of CPNI, the restriction remains in effect until services are discontinued or the subscriber affirmatively revokes the request.
+If a subscriber denies or restricts the use of CPNI, the restriction remains in effect until services are discontinued, or the subscriber affirmatively revokes the request.

 Unless a subscriber contacts SMT and restricts the use of CPNI, it is the policy of SMT to assume that all subscribers approve the use of CPNI.

 E. Protecting CPNI – SMT uses numerous methods to protect subscriber CPNI.
-This process begins with software enhancements which display whether or not a subscriber has approved the use of their CPNI.
+This process begins with software enhancements that display whether or not a subscriber has approved the use of their CPNI.
 Other ways SMT protects CPNI are as follows: